SAP-samples/teched2023-DT168/exercises/ex2/README.md

    Choose the transport request and press **Finish**
 4. **Publish** the Service Binding ZUI_V4_ONLINESHOP_XXX
 ## Exercise 2.4 Enhance the BO to generate Online Shop Order ID
+> Skip to Step 3 if Online Shop is generated for you
 1. Add fields for Order ID, Purchase Requisition and Purchase Requistion creation date to list of read only fields and add determination to generate the Online Shop Order ID.
 The modified code should look like below:

    ```